Zombie cells central to the quest for active, vital old age - WTOP News

 ‘MOST PROMISING TOOL’

-Today, LeBrasseur, who directs a center on aging at Mayo, says exercise is “the most promising tool that we have” for good functioning in late life, and its power extends to our cells.
+Today, LeBrasseur, who directs a center on aging at Mayo, says exercise is “the most promising tool that we have” for good functioning in late life.

-Research suggests it counters the buildup of senescent ones, helping the immune system clear them and counteracting the molecular damage that can spark the senescence process.

-After a torn hamstring stopped him from running track in high school, he fell into an unhealthy lifestyle in early adulthood, smoking two packs of cigarettes a day.
-But he and his wife Jean quit cold turkey when their daughter Mary came along.
+After a torn hamstring stopped him from running track in high school, Soller fell into an unhealthy lifestyle in early adulthood, smoking two packs of cigarettes daily.
+But he and his wife Jean quit when their daughter Mary came along.

-He started running again just before turning 50, and since then has run in races across the U.S., including two marathons, and participated in decades of Senior Games competitions.
+He started running again just before turning 50, and since then has run in races across the U.S. and participated in decades of Senior Games competitions.
 In May, Soller joined 12,000 like-minded athletes in Florida for the latest national games in the Fort Lauderdale area – winning five medals to add to his collection of 1,500 prizes.

-His daughter filmed his first-place finish in the 200-meter dash from the stands, cheering: “Go, Dad, go!”

-Soller says exercise keeps him fit enough to handle what comes his way – including an Alzheimer’s diagnosis for his wife of 62 years.
-They sometimes stroll neighborhood streets together, holding hands.
+Soller says exercise keeps him fit enough to handle whatever comes his way.

 “Do as much as you can,” he says.
 “That should be the goal for anyone to stay healthy.”